 Rose Bath Bombs Recipe

-Here is the easy DIY recipe to make these lovely fragrant and skin nourishing bath bombs.
+Here is the easy DIY bath bomb recipe recipe to make these lovely fragrant and skin nourishing rose bath bombs.
+They make an amazing gift!

 - Yield: 4 bath bombs in suggested mold.

-- Whisk together the baking soda, citric acid and cornstarch.
+- Whisk together the dry ingredients: baking soda, citric acid and cornstarch.

 - Quickly whisk in 1/2 of the water.
 Test the bath bomb mixture by grasping a handful and checking to see if the mix holds together readily.
 You will probably need 1 tsp to reach the proper consistency, but humidity and other factors can effect this, so quality may need to be adjusted slightly.
 Whisk in more as needed.